ProgrammeVitam/vitam-ui/ui/ui-frontend/README.md

 A `vitamui-icon` icon set should appear on the screen.
 From here you can select/deselect icons, rename, delete or add new icons.

+Drag and drop your icon that you want to add, then select them and remove the color

 Once you made the desired modifications, you can generate the font by clicking `Generate Font` at the bottom right corner of the screen.
 It will show a preview of the icons.
 Click again at the bottom right of the screen, on the `Download` button.

 Automatic Method :